barryblueice/ESP32-Precision-TouchPad/README.md

  - ~~Two fingers tap (equal to right click) can only trigger on laptop.~~<br>
    > The triggering issue was caused by the missing of physical XY dimensions, and it has now been fixed.
- - Multi-Port HID compatibility design may not support on some old system, like Windows XP.
+ - ~~Multi-Port HID compatibility design may not support on some old system, like Windows XP.~~<br>
+   > This was caused by a bug in the HID Descriptor I programmed, and it has now been fixed.
  - Cannot perform rapid and consecutive clicks.
  - Due to processor limitation, Original PTP Mode can only support wire connect/2.4G wireless mode. <br>Bluetooth mode needs to use ESP32-S3.